mtov/engsoftmoderna/en/chapter2.md

 is crucial in Scrum projects.
 The team should reach a consensus on these criteria, and every member should follow it.
-For instance, the team can define that a story is only considered completed if it has corresponding unit tests that are all passing.
+For instance, the team can define that a story is only considered completed if it has unit tests that are all passing.
 A code review by another team member could also be required.
 Ultimately, the code should be successfully merged into the project repository.
-These requirements deter team members from prematurely moving their tasks to the done column using substandard code.
+This criteria deter team members from prematurely moving their tasks to the done column using substandard code.

 \index{Burndown Chart}